goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 The above image looks quite complex, But it is really simple if you understand what is going on.

-We start with an image and call it $X_0$ we then keep adding noise to it till we have pure [Stochastic]()(random) [Gaussian]()(Normal Distribution) Noise $X_T$.
+We start with an image and call it $X_0$ we then keep adding noise to it till we have pure [Stochastic](https://en.wikipedia.org/wiki/Stochastic) (random) [Gaussian](https://en.wikipedia.org/wiki/Gaussian_function) (Normal Distribution) Noise $X_T$.

 $$q(x_t|x_{t-1})$$

 "The above equation is the conditional probability over the Probability Density Function"

-Well wasn't that a mouthful, dont worry.
+Well wasn't that a mouthful, don't worry.
 I won't throw such a big sentence at you without explaining what it means.

-Let's again stary with our original image $X_0$ and then we add a bit of noise to it, this is now $X_1$, then we add noise to this image that becomes $X_2$ and so on.
+Let's again start with our original image $X_0$ and then we add a bit of noise to it, this is now $X_1$, then we add noise to this image that becomes $X_2$ and so on.

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/29.webp)

-That scary looking equation basically says if we have the image an image $X_{t-1}$ we can add noise to it and get image at the next timestep and represent that as $X_t$
+That scary looking equation basically says if we have an image $X_{t-1}$ we can add noise to it and get the image at the next timestep, represented as $X_t$
-(This is a slight oversimplification and we dive into greater detail about it in the math section)
+(This is a slight oversimplification and we dive into greater detail about it in the [math](#maths-of-the-forward-diffusion-process) section)

 So now we have a single image, and we are able to add noise to it.

+> **Note**: A simple method I use to keep in mind is whenever an equation like $p(A|B)$ is present, it simply means think right to left.
+Given B, what can be A.

 What we want to do is, the reverse process.
 Take noise and get an image out of it.

-You may ask why do we not simply do what we did earlier but the otherway around so something like
+You may ask why do we not simply do what we did earlier but the other way around so something like

 $$q(X_{t-1}|X_t)$$

-Well the above is simply not computationally possible because we will need to learn how the noise of all the images in the world looks like (remember how in the [idea]() section Dali said his brothers tried to do this and failed)
+Well the above is simply not computationally possible ([Intractable](https://www.umsl.edu/~siegelj/information_theory/classassignments/Lombardo/04_intractableproblems.html) is the lingo used for it in software world) because we will need to learn how the noise of all the images in the world looks like (remember how in the [idea](#the-genius-artist) section Dali said his brothers tried to do this and failed)

 So we need to learn to approximate it, learn how the images might look like given the noise.